aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 AWS Customers of all sizes – from growing startups to large enterprises, manage multiple AWS accounts.
 Following the prescriptive guidance from AWS for multi-account management, customers typically choose to perform centralization of the AWS log sources (CloudTrail logs, VPC Flow logs, Config logs etc.) from multiple AWS accounts within Amazon S3 buckets in a dedicated log archive account.

-Depending on the number of AWS accounts and the size of workloads, the volume of logs stored in these centralized S3 buckets can be extremely high (multiple TBs/day).
-In order to ingest the logs from these S3 buckets in Splunk, customers normally use the Splunk Add-on for AWS that is deployed on Splunk Heavy Forwarders to pull the logs from S3.
-This approach needs dedicated pollers (typically Heavy Forwarders on EC2 instances) to pull the data from S3 and they need to scale horizontally as the data ingestion volume increases to support near-real time ingestion of logs.
-This approach is not elastic, incurring costs for the structure, even with low log volume, making pull-based ingestion with Heavy Forwarders not the most cost-efficient solution for log ingestion.
+The volume of logs stored in these centralized Amazon S3 buckets can be extremely high (multiple TBs/day) depending on the number of AWS accounts and the size of workloads.
+In order to ingest the logs from these Amazon S3 buckets in Splunk, customers normally use the [Splunk Add-on for AWS](https://splunkbase.splunk.com/app/1876).
+This add-on is deployed on [Splunk Heavy Forwarders](https://docs.splunk.com/Splexicon:Heavyforwarder), which act as dedicated pollers, to pull the data from Amazon S3.
+These servers also need an ability to scale horizontally as the data ingestion volume increases in order to support near-real time ingestion of logs.
+This approach involves an additional overhead of managing the deployment.
+There is also an increased cost for running this dedicated infrastructure.

-Consider a use case where you want to save ingest license costs in Splunk by filtering and forwarding only a subset of the data from the S3 logging buckets to Splunk.
-Example: Ingesting only the rejected traffic within the VPC Flow logs  (where the field “action” == “REJECT”)?
-The pull-based log ingestion approach does not offer an easy way to achieve that.
+Consider another use case where you want to optimize ingest license costs in Splunk by filtering and forwarding only a subset of logs from the Amazon S3 buckets to Splunk.
+Example: Ingesting only the rejected traffic within the VPC Flow logs where the field “action” == “REJECT”.
+The pull-based log ingestion approach currently does not offer a way to achieve that.

+This blog post will showcase a way to filter and stream logs from centralized Amazon S3 buckets to Splunk using push mechanism by leveraging Amazon Lambda.
+The push mechanism can offer benefits such as lower operational overhead, lower costs, and automated scaling.
+The blog will provide instructions and a sample Lambda code that filters VPC Flow logs with ‘action’ flag set to ‘REJECT’ and pushes it to Splunk via a [Splunk HTTP Event Collector (HEC)](https://docs.splunk.com/Documentation/Splunk/9.1.1/Data/UsetheHTTPEventCollector) endpoint.

 ## Prerequisites

 The following pre-requisites exist at a minimum:

-* AWS account – If you don’t have an AWS account, follow [these steps](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) to create one.
 * Publish VPC Flow logs to Amazon S3 – [Configure VPC Flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html) to be published to an Amazon S3 bucket within your AWS account.
+* [Create an index](https://dev.splunk.com/enterprise/tutorials/module_getstarted/useeventgen) in Splunk to ingest the VPC Flow logs.

-## Splunk HTTP Event Collector (HEC) Configuration
+## Step 1: Splunk HTTP Event Collector (HEC) Configuration

 We need to set up Splunk HEC to receive the data before we can configure the AWS services to forward the data to Splunk.